 TCC reclassifies gains and losses on heating oil and gasoline derivative contracts designated as cash flow hedges from Accumulated Other Comprehensive Income (Loss) on its balance sheets into Other Operation expense, Maintenance expense or Depreciation and Amortization expense, as it relates to capital projects, on its statements of income.
-During 2013 and 2012, TCC designated heating oil and gasoline derivatives as cash flow hedges.
+During 2013, TCC applied cash flow hedging to outstanding heating oil and gasoline derivatives.
 The impact of cash flow hedge accounting for these derivative contracts was immaterial and was discontinued effective March 31, 2014.

-For details on designated, effective cash flow hedges included in Accumulated Other Comprehensive Income (Loss) on TCC's balance sheets and the reasons for changes in cash flow hedges, see Note 3.
+For details on effective cash flow hedges included in Accumulated Other Comprehensive Income (Loss) on TCC's balance sheets and the reasons for changes in cash flow hedges, see Note 3.